 1Password and Your Privacy

 The simplest way for us to protect your privacy is to have no data about you or your use of 1Password to protect.
-And so to keep things simple, we gather no information 1Password on your device or computer.
+And so to keep things simple we have designed 1Password so that we don’t see information about you, your 1Password usage or data, or your systems.
+The details and “fine print” are below.

 - Using 1Password